-Students sharpen their skills in reading, writing, and critical thinking to improve reading comprehension and to develop composing techniques for effective academic writing.
+ENGL 120 3.0 Units Introduction to College Reading and Composition II composing techniques for effective academic writing.
 Course is designed to prepare the students for success in college level academic reading and writing, emphasis being placed on thinking clearly and logically and on the construction of cogent arguments.
 Requires one hour weekly of guided practice in the Writing Center.
-Transfer Credit: CSU.
+Transfer Credit: CSU